ThePirateStore/sawluz-evaluation/README.md

 # Application details:
 Development: ASP.NET MVC, SQL Server Express, and Entity Framework with a Code-First approach.<br>

+# Extra:
+This application visual details are simple and were developed with no style techniques, according to the sketch prototype made by the company that requested the challenge.<br>

 *** **THIS APPLICATION HAS NO PROFIT PURPOSE** ***

 Any doubts??? <br>